TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 - Open the image or stack in Fiji and start ZS-DeconvNet plugin by Clicking **Plugins > ZS-DeconvNet > predict**.

 - Select the network model file, i.e., .zip file in the format of BioImage Model Zoo bundle.
-Of note, the model file could be trained and saved either by Python codes (see [this gist](https://gist.github.com/asimshankar/000b8d276f211f972168afa138eb3cc7)) or ZS-DeconvNet Fiji plugin, but has to be saved with TensorFlow environment <= 1.15.0.
+The model file could be trained and saved either by Python codes (follow the instructions in <b>5.
+Convert python model to plugin format</b>) or ZS-DeconvNet Fiji plugin.

 - Check inference hyper-parameters.
 The options and parameters here are primarily selected to properly normalize the input data (NormalizeInput, PercentileBottom, and PercentileTop), perform tiling prediction to save memory of CPUs or GPUs (Number of tiles, Overlap between tiles, and Batch size), and decide whether to show progress dialog and denoising results or not (Show progress dialog and Show denoising result).
 A detailed description table is shown below: